W

 Wood Duck Nests

 This species of duck takes well to man-made nesting boxes.
-If you would like to attract a breeding pair to your home, ensure that you have a habitat similar to that of their natural one.
+If you would like to attract a breeding pair to your home, ensure that you have a habitat similar to their natural habitat.
 This includes a clean freshwater stream or pond and areas to forage and perch.
 You should also ensure that the nesting box has some guard to help protect the nest and hatchlings.
 Plastic should be avoided unless heavily shaded, as it can easily overheat.

 In nature, wood ducks will build their nests in the cavities of trees.
 They cannot make their own cavities, and woodpecker cavities are often unused.
 Instead, the breeding pair will typically occupy the cavity left behind by a branch falling and the heartwood rotting away as a result.